zhengying-liu/autodl/how_to_format_data/mnist/README.md

 - test data examples (`mnist-test-examples-*`)
 - test data labels (`mnist-test-labels-*`)

 All above 4 components are formatted into TFRecords, following [SequenceExample proto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/example/example.proto#L292).
+They follow some naming pattern and they can be sharded *or not*.